 Fermanagh's garden trail also covers historic ground.
 The finest belong to stately homes, Florencecourt and Castle Coole.
 Gifted with natural assets, Fermanagh has many nature routes: Castle Archdale Country Park, Castle Caldwell Forest, Crom Demesne and Lough Navar Forest.

 A county defined by water offers numerous liquid trails.
 Island-hop via waterbus.
 Hire a boat and fish along the way.
 See how far you get cruising down the 500-mile Shannon-Erne Waterway.
-Take ExploreErne's virtual tour charting the river's course over millennia.
-Even travel underground through Marble Arch caves or explore the Sheelin Lace Museum.
+You can even glide along an underground river at the Marble Arch Caves.

 For further information on the area visit www.fermanaghlakelands.com